How to save energy and water at home

 Of all the water in the world, less than 3% is fresh.
 So, the careful use of it makes sense – financially and environmentally.
-Happily, some modern products can do the water-saving for you.
+Luckily, some modern products can do the water-saving for you.

 For example, a pressure-compensating aerator is standard across the whole IKEA range of taps and showers.
-This reduces the amount of water coming out – by up to 50% in some bathroom taps – but keeps the flow at the level you want.
-So, you use less energy to heat it, even more when the tap has a cold-start function.
+This reduces the amount of water coming out – by up to 50% in some bathroom faucets – but keeps the flow at the level you want.
+So, you use less energy to heat it, and even more when the tap has a cold-start function.

 Save some for the plants, too